This luscious Rhubarb Buttermilk Ice Cream and post hails from my friend Kelli from The Corner Kitchen.

 This compote is the perfect blend of sweet and tart.
 I was smitten after one bite, and if you’re a rhubarb lover I feel fairly certain you’d feel the same way.

-ice cream season summer, I knew it was only a matter of time before this sweet and slightly tart rhubarb compote found its way swirled through a batch of homemade ice cream.
+The sweet and slightly tart compote meets its destiny swirled through a batch of homemade ice cream.

 Buttermilk Ice Cream is super creamy with a tang and richness that makes it the perfect compliment to the sweet and tart rhubarb.

 For the Rhubarb Compote: